What Is a Family Allowance Probate?

 Scenario Eligible for Allowance?
 Considerations

-Surviving spouse without adequate separate property and minor children Yes Allowance may be split among eligible members
+Surviving spouse and minor children.
+Yes Allowance may be split among eligible members.

 Remember, each situation is unique, and these examples are general guidelines.
 Consulting with a probate lawyer can provide clarity for your specific circumstances.